 What’s the deal with car insurance?
 Don’t know where to start?
 We get it!
 Our guide breaks down the different types of coverage out there.
 Plus, we’re here to help you find the right type of policy for you.

 heavy duty vehicles registered

 How much does car insurance cost?

-The average cost of car insurance in Canada is $1,320 per year, or $110 a month, but rates vary based on your car, location, driving record, demographics and other reasons.
-The biggest factors that affect your rate include:
+The average cost of car insurance in Canada is $1,151 per year, or $96 a month, but rates vary based on your car, location, and a host of other factors.

 Types of car insurance